 Direct environmental and social risk - Companies should evaluate financial exposure to direct environmental risks associated with their operations.
 Examples of direct environmental risks include those associated with oil or gas spills, contamination, hazardous leakages, explosions, or reduced water or air quality, among others.
 Social risks may include non-inclusive employment policies, inadequate human rights policies, or issues that adversely affect the company's stakeholders.
-Further, firms should consider their exposure to risks emanating from broad range of issues, over which they may have no or only limited control, such as insurance companies being affected by increased storm severity and frequency resulting from climate change or membership in trade associations with controversial political ties.
+Further, firms should consider their exposure to risks emanating from a broad range of issues, over which they may have no or only limited control, such as insurance companies being affected by increased storm severity and frequency resulting from climate change.